domRiddle/ASF/Configuration.md

 ---

 `ImmutableHashSet<valueType>` - Immutable collection (set) of unique values in given `valueType`.
 In JSON, it's defined as array of elements in given `valueType`.
-ASF uses `HashSet` to indicate that given property makes sense only for unique values, therefore it'll intentionally ignore any potential duplicates during parsing (if you happened to supply them anyway).
+ASF uses `HashSet` to indicate that given property makes sense only for unique values and that their order doesn't matter, therefore it'll intentionally ignore any potential duplicates during parsing (if you happened to supply them anyway).

 Example for `ImmutableHashSet<uint>`: `"Blacklist": [267420, 303700, 335590]`